Directional genetic differentiation and asymmetric migration: Theory

-\section{A new concept for estimating directional measures of genetic differentiation}
+\subsection{A new concept for estimating directional measures of genetic differentiation}

-To introduce our method we start with a thought experiment.
-Imagine two populations A and B with a strong gene flow from A to B but without any gene flow in the opposite direction, e.g.\ as observed in systems driven by ocean currents.
-In addition, population B may be in contact with other populations which are genetically different from A and which contain alleles not present in A. How would such a situation be reflected in the allelic frequencies?
-Generally we can expect that most alleles present in A are represented in population B, whereas alleles present in B may or may not be present in A due to lack of gene flow from B to A. Hence, in case of neutral mutations, the relative allele frequencies of A should be more or less reflected in B. An idealized example of an allelic matrix (A) is listed in Table \ref{tab:thought-exp}.
-In this example alleles 1 and 2 present in population A are represented at reduced frequencies but equal proportions in population B. Whereas allele 3 is only present in population B. From the distribution of allele frequencies it becomes evident, that there is no gene flow from B to A, but there is probably gene flow from A to B.
+To introduce the new analytic approach, the following hypothetical scenario is considered.
+Assuming two populations A and B with strong directional gene flow in the direction A $\rightarrow$ B, but no gene flow in the opposite direction, (e.g.\ as observed when waterfalls prevent or restrict movement in a single direction for species in river systems).
+In addition, population B may exchange genes with other populations that are genetically distinct from A and which contain alleles not present in A. How would such a situation be reflected in the allelic frequencies?
+Generally, it can be expected that most alleles present in A are also present in population B, whereas alleles present in B may or may not be present in A due to the absence of gene flow from B to A.

+In the case of neutral loci the relative allele frequencies of A are expected to be reflected in the migration and therefore the proportions of the allele frequencies is assumed to be equal in population B. An idealized example of an allelic matrix (A) is listed in Table \ref{tab:thought-exp}.
+In this example alleles 1 and 2, present in population A are represented at reduced frequencies but equal proportions in population B, whereas allele 3 is only present in population B. From the distribution of allele frequencies it becomes evident, that there is no gene flow from B to A, but at least some degree of gene flow from A to B cannot be ruled out.